 Elissa (EJ) Levy is the Founder and President of MS Hope for a Cure.
 Since being diagnosed with Multiple Sclerosis in 2002, EJ has dedicated her time and energy to help find a cure for MS. She became an avid poker player as her symptoms worsened and she could no longer ski or run (but still needed an adrenaline rush).
-Due to research that produced a new MS medication that became available in 2010, EJ can now not only ski and run again, but is well enough to be a single mom to Matilda, who turned four this past May.
-She is thrilled that the past twelve charity tournaments have raised over $8.4 million to help support crucial research and people living with MS.
+Due to research that produced a new MS medication that became available in 2010, EJ can now not only ski and run again, but is well enough to be a single mom to Matilda, who turned five this past May.
+She is thrilled that the past thirteen charity tournaments have raised nearly $9.1 million to help support crucial research and people living with MS.

-Eden Lopez-Robles is a leader in the fight against MS, in hopes of finding a cure for her mom, Lois, and everyone else living with the disease.
-Eden is a founding member of the MS Hope for a Cure Board of Directors, and in 2015 was elected Board Chair.
-Eden is a Managing Director at J.P.
-Morgan Securities.
-She lives in Manhattan with her family.
+Eden Lopez-Robles is a leader in the fight against MS. She works tirelessly to find a cure for her mom, Lois, and everyone else living with the disease.
+In 2006, Eden was inducted into the National MS Society Hall of Fame.
+She was a founding board member of MS Hope for a Cure and was elected Chair in 2015.
+Her goal is to ensure MS Hope raises as much money as possible so that each and every fundraising dollar makes the biggest impact in the fight against MS. Eden is a Managing Director at J.P.
+Morgan Securities and lives in Manhattan with her husband, Anthony and their three children, Briana, Maxwell and Dylan.

 2018 Benefit Committee

-Myles D. Gillespie Jr. works at Atlantic Trust Company, a private wealth management firm in New York City.
-He attended the poker tournament for the first time last year and had an absolute blast.
+Myles D. Gillespie Jr. works as an Analyst at Golden Child Holdings, LLC in Westchester, NY.
+He attended the poker tournament for the first time in 2016 and had an absolute blast.
 His parents have supported Multiple Sclerosis organizations for years and he feels it is time for him to do his part, especially since he has a very close friend who suffers from MS. Myles is very excited to get more involved and wants to help pave the way for the next generation of awareness and action through MS Hope for a Cure!

 James Kennedy works for UBS as part of Madison Park Partners, a private wealth management group in New York City.
 A fan of poker since his youth, he dreams of one day playing in the WSOP Main Event.
-He is excited to join the 2017 poker benefit committee and rally his peers to help fight the battle against MS.
+He is excited to be a member of the MS Hope Poker Benefit Committee and rally his peers to help fight the battle against MS.

-Catherine “Cat” McKenzie is Senior Producer at ABC NEWS.
-Cat is a founding member of the MS Hope for a Cure Board of Directors, she met EJ while the two were cheering on their respective football teams at their favorite sports bar.
+Catherine “Cat” McKenzie is Senior Producer at ABC NEWS and a founding member of the MS Hope for a Cure Board of Directors.
+She met EJ while the two were cheering on their respective football teams at their favorite sports bar.
 She’s “all-in” to finding a cure for MS, which she believes, will happen in their lifetime.

 Stacy and Jonathan Pollack feel so lucky to be involved with MS Hope for a Cure.
 Stacy serves on the MS Hope for a Cure Board of Directors.
 Her father suffers from the primary progressive form of MS. They know that a cure will be found with the money raised from events like this!
 Jonathan is the Global Head of Blackstone real estate debt strategies.
 They live with their two boys and two dogs in Manhattan.